AlexJeffcott/amboss-cypress-demo/README.md

 ![img.png](readme_assets/img_6.png)

 ### Finishing up

+I have attempted to demonstrate that the default architecture for e2e testing, which sees e2e tests reside in the frontend codebase and has frontend ownership, is a mistake which is easy to rectify by extracting it to another repo and containerising it for consumption.

+How exactly to consume these tests will be the subject of part 2 of this series.

 Of course, this project is not yet complete.
 In particular, much more should be done in CI, so a follow-up article might include: